- Naomi Stephens | Permaculture Designer

 Bee balm (Monarda didyma) is a beautiful and fragrant addition to any garden, and it also happens to be edible!
 The flowers are lovely in salads or as a garnish, and they can even be used to make homemade herbal tea.

-Bee balm is an easy plant to care for, and it will thrive in any sunny spot.
+Bee balm is an easy plant to care for and will thrive in any sunny spot.
 When planting bee balm in a container garden, be sure to use a pot that is at least 12 inches wide.

-This will give the roots plenty of room to spread out, and it will help to prevent the plant from becoming rootbound.
-Bee balm will provide your garden with color and flavor for many years to come.
+This will give the roots plenty of room to spread out and help prevent the plant from becoming rootbound.
+Bee balm will provide your garden with color and flavor for many years.

 Recommended: 400 Heirloom Non-GMO Edible Bee Balm Seeds